ahmifaour/Ahmad_Faour_MageHand_CaseStudy/README.md

 Usage:
 Open the application in your web browser
-Create a new user account or log in with an existing one Create a new character sheet or edit an existing one Use the tools provided by the application to manage your character's stats, equipment, and abilities
+Create a new user account
+Create a new character sheet or edit an existing one Use the tools provided by the application to manage your character's stats, equipment, and abilities